 Timing of Fulfilling Resdient Relocation RequirementsWhen do resident relocation requirements begin, at CHAP Award or at Closing?
 Our PHA wants to make sure they are providing required notices and assistance on time.

 PHAs should begin to engage residents on relocation matters as soon as they begin to develop any RAD development or rehabilitation plans that may involve relocation.
 PHAs should refer to Section 4: Relocation Planning of Notice H 2014-09/PIH 2014-17.
 The chart provided in this section presents a general sequencing of relocation planning activities within the RAD milestones.

 Timing of Resident RelocationCan relocation take place before closing/RAD Conversion?

-Relocation may not begin until the date of closing.
-However, in rare cases, some project plans may necessitate relocation prior to closing.
-With prior HUD approval, for projects involving acquisition, PHAs may relocate residents prior to the closing date.
+Relocation may not begin until RCC issuance.
+However, in rare cases, some project plans may necessitate relocation prior to RCC issuance.
+In these cases, PHAs need prior HUD approval to relocate residents prior to the RCC issuance date, as described in section 6.8 of the RAD Fair Housing, Civil Rights, and Relocation Notice.
 PHAs must contact their assigned RAD transaction manager (TM) to discuss plans as early as possible in the process to ensure compliance with all URA and RAD requirements.
-PHAs should refer to Section 9: Initiation of Relocation of Notice H 2014-09/PIH 2014-17 for further information and requirements related to relocation prior to closing.
+PHAs should refer to Section 9: Initiation of Relocation of Notice H 2016-17/PIH 2016-17 for further information and requirements related to relocation prior to RCC issuance.

 Residents Unable to Move due to Illness/DisabilityWhat are the ramifications for residents who absolutely will not move – due to illnesses and severely disabled HHM’s?
 The PHA’s legal counsel is addressing this from the legal standpoint, however do you have any advice from the relocation perspective?